zradke/ZCREasyBake/README.md

 * If a transformer returns `nil` it will be converted to `NSNull` in the processed ingredients.
 * A recipe box can only hold one recipe per name.
 Adding another recipe with the same name will fail.

-#### Models
+### ZCREasyDough
 * `NSNull` ingredient values are converted to `nil`.
 * After initialization, `readonly` properties **cannot** be set via `setValue:forKey:`.
 Attempts to do so will raise a `ZCREasyDoughExceptionAlreadyBaked` exception.
 * When `updateWithIngredients:recipe:error` is called with ingredients that are already part of the model, no notifications will be posted, and the same object will be returned rather than a new instance.
 * Updating a model will post a notification from the original model, with the updated model in the user info.
 However, because equality is not determined by pointers, you should typically observe the notification without specifying an object, and rely on the user info to provide context.
 * Most of the methods have an optional error pointer parameter.
 If you aren't receiving the expected output, make sure you're passing something in there to help you debug what's happening!
-* The `ZCREasyDough` class introspects your model's properties at runtime and caches them, so avoid dynamically creating properties on your model class at runtime.
+* The **ZCREasyDough** class introspects your model's properties at runtime and caches them, so avoid dynamically creating properties on your model class at runtime.